 3rd pattern rip stop jungle jacket named to SGM Alan F. Farrell Ret.
 SGM Farrell served in Vietnam from 1968 through to 1970 with the 5th SFG and MACV SOG.

 JCRC badged jungle jacket named to George A Fisher, LTC, USA (Ret) George retired from the US Army after 28 years of service as a Military Intelligence officer with the rank of Lt.
 Colonel.
 His tours of duty encompassed South Vietnam, Laos (Project 404), Thailand, Cambodia, China, South Korea, Europe and the Middle East.
 Among his awards and decorations are The Legion of Merit, Bronze Star, Vietnam Cross of Gallantry, Joint Service Commendation Medal, Meritorious Service Medal, Army Commendation Medal and numerous awards from allied Nations.
 George was fluent in the Chinese, French, Burmese and Thai languages.

-1st pattern jungle jacket named to Ronald Giovannelli who served with HHC 5th SFG(A) in 1966.
+1st pattern jungle jacket named to Ronald J Giovannelli who served with HHC 5th SFG(A) in 1966.
 He was awarded the CIB on 4th July 1966.
 Ronald also served as a SGT with 46th SF Co.
 Det B-4640 from Sept 1967.
-The jacket is in almost great condition and still retains some light starch.
+The jacket is in almost brand new condition and still retains some light starch.
 The name tape and US parachutist wings are in county made examples.
-Also of note is the great in country made airborn arc.
+Also of note is the great in country made airborne arc.

 Very well worn 1st pattern jungle jacket named to Jones.
 The jacket is badged with in country hand sewn name and U.S Army tapes and a hand sewn set of LLDB wings. the US basic parachute wings are embroidered on a tan fabric which is faded.
 I have found no other information on the name but I do a picture of the veteran.